michelp/hillisp/README.md

 hillisp CUDA arrays are called "xectors" and can be operated on in [CUDA SIMT](https://en.wikipedia.org/wiki/Single_instruction,_multiple_threads) fashion using a parallel lisp syntax.
-Variants of this syntax were described in [The Connection Machine (link to book on Amazon)](http://www.amazon.com/The-Connection-Machine-Artificial-Intelligence/dp/0262580977) by [Daniel Hillis](https://en.wikipedia.org/wiki/Danny_Hillis) and the paper [Connection Machine Lisp: fine-grained parallel symbolic
+Inspirations for this syntax were described in [The Connection Machine (link to book on Amazon)](http://www.amazon.com/The-Connection-Machine-Artificial-Intelligence/dp/0262580977) by [Daniel Hillis](https://en.wikipedia.org/wiki/Danny_Hillis) and the paper [Connection Machine Lisp: fine-grained parallel symbolic